City-Syntax/nus-digital-twin/README.md

 ### Known Issues

 - The `radix-ui/select` component does not support an exit animation.
-- Picking is not available for Urban Building Energy Models (UBEM) as individual building data is not available currently.
+- Picking is disabled for Urban Building Energy Models (UBEM) as individual building data is not available currently.